Penguin Collectors Society (PCS) Post-Graduate (PG) Bursary Scheme

-- MA Book History and Publishing Culture
+MSc Book History and Material Culture

 University of Edinburgh

-- MSc Material Cultures and the History of the Book
+MA/MRes History of the Book

-Institute of English Studies
+Institute of English Studies, School of Advanced Study

 University of London

-Department of Typography & Graphic Communication
+Department of Typography and Graphic Communication

 University of Reading

-- MA Book Design
+MA Children’s Book Illustration

 Cambridge School of Art

-Scottish Centre for the Book, Edinburgh
+Scottish Centre for the Book

-Stirling Centre for International Publishing
+Stirling Centre for International Publishing and Communication

 University of Stirling